 Max Late Fee: $40

-The Amex Green card credit limit can vary from month to month, but generally there is no preset spending limit.
-American Express may adjust the limit based on your card use.
-The amount and the frequency in which those adjustments occur also depend on a wide range of factors such as your income, credit standing, payment record, and more.… read full answer
+The Amex Green card spending capacity can vary from month to month, but generally there is no preset spending limit.
+This means American Express may adjust the limit based on your card use.
+The amount and the frequency in which those adjustments occur also depend on a wide range of factors, such as your income, credit standing, payment history, and more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.